massalabs/massa-docs/web3-dev/decentralized-web.rst

 `http://my.massa/thyra/websiteCreator/index.html <http://my.massa/thyra/websiteCreator/index.html>`_

 .. warning::
-    Due to storage costs, storing websites on the Massa blockchain requires coins.
+    Due to :ref:`storage costs <storage-cost>`, storing websites on the Massa blockchain requires coins.
 Make sure that the wallet you use to upload your website has enough coin (about 100 coins per MB).

 Browse Massa's decentralized web
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~